tnurdinov/MovieRoulette/README.md

 If you've found an error in this sample, please file an issue.

-Patches are encouraged, and may be submitted by forking this project and submitting a pull request.
+Patches are encouraged and may be submitted by forking this project and submitting a pull request.
 Since this project is still in its very early stages, if your change is substantial, please raise an issue first to discuss it.

 ## License